Python Program to Check if Number is Armstrong

 break

-Example 1: Check if Given Number is Armstrong
+Example 1: Check if a Given Number is Armstrong

-In the following example, we will read a number from the user and check if that is an Armstrong Number.
+In this example, we read a number from the user and check if it is an Armstrong number.

 Python Program